 Pain and Distress

-The following resources provide assistance for recognising and assessing pain and distress in research animals:
+The following resource provides assistance for recognising and assessing pain and distress in research animals:

 - Recognising and assessing pain, suffering and distress in laboratory animals - RSPCA Research Animals Department (2002) (PDF 1.27 MB)